 The theory goes that defendants in such situations, paralyzed by fears of legal costs and protracted litigation, will fold in the face of “power,” and stand-down from a defamation battle they may have won.

 Not All States Have Anti-SLAPP Laws, Which Is Why Some People Are Clamoring For A Federal One

 Advocates want a Federal anti-SLAPP law because not all states have one.
 As a result, sometimes people go “jurisdiction shopping” to file questionable claims in states that either a) don’t have an anti-SLAPP statute or b) a very weak one.

 An Increase in SLAPPs since “The Internet”

 The Internet allows for greater participation in matters of public concern.
 Concordantly, the number of SLAPP lawsuits has skyrocketed over the past ten years.
-As a result, free speech advocates have been pushing politicians to pass a federal law that aims to eradicate weak defamation lawsuits, filed with the primary purpose of intimidation.
+As a result, free speech advocates have been pushing politicians to pass a federal law that aims to eradicate weak defamation lawsuits.

 Explanation of the 2015 Speak Free Act